 Behavioural remedies in Hyundai and Kia

-In Hyundai and Kia, the two OEMs each proposed to acquire small shareholdings in OLA, a ride-sharing company facilitating transportation services through an online platform, and in an affiliate of OLA, a start-up focusing on charging infrastructure services for electric vehicles.
+In Hyundai and Kia, the two OEMs each proposed to acquire small shareholdings in OLA, a ride-sharing company facilitating transport services through an online platform, and in an affiliate of OLA, a start-up focusing on charging infrastructure services for electric vehicles.
 Along with these investments, strategic cooperation between the two OEMs and the target companies was envisaged.
 OLA operates in the radio taxi space in India and the two OEMs sought to address concerns that OLA drivers not driving Hyundai or Kia vehicles might be placed at a disadvantage.
 The two OEMs thus offered voluntary modifications that the proposed strategic cooperation between them and OLA would be on a non-exclusive basis.
-In addition, the algorithm/programme of OLA’s marketplace would not: (1) give preference to drivers based solely on the brand of the passenger vehicles manufactured by the two OEMS; or (2) discriminate against any driver based solely on the brand of vehicle manufactured by any other OEM.
-Hyundai and Kia clarified that, apart from this stipulation on OLA’s algorithm/programme, OLA’s existing business model with Ola Fleet Technologies (engaged in the business of operational car leasing to OLA drivers, including of Hyundai vehicles) would not be impacted.
+In addition, the algorithm (programme) of OLA’s marketplace would not (1) give preference to drivers based solely on the brand of the passenger vehicles manufactured by the two OEMS, or (2) discriminate against any driver based solely on the brand of vehicle manufactured by any other OEM.
+Hyundai and Kia clarified that, apart from this stipulation on OLA’s algorithm, OLA’s existing business model with Ola Fleet Technologies (engaged in the business of operational car leasing to OLA drivers, including of Hyundai vehicles) would not be affected.

 Compliance with the above modification would fall on OLA.
 The CCI therefore directed the two OEMs to procure an affidavit from OLA that it would ensure compliance with the modification.